-The council approved its 2024/2025 revenue budget of £958 million on 21 February 2024.
-Moving forward, the outlook for Scottish Public Finances is not positive.
+The council approved its 2025/2026 revenue budget of £1,019 million on 26 February 2025.
+For the coming years, the outlook for Scottish Public Finances is not positive.
 The Scottish Fiscal Commission (SFC) estimates that the overall Scottish Budget will have an average budget gap of over 10 percent each year over the next 50 years.
 They believe that these financial pressures will build as the population ages and as the cost of delivering services increases.

-A recent report prepared by Audit Scotland and released by the Accounts Commission (Local government budgets 2024/25 | Audit Scotland) reaffirms that Scotlish councils are facing a significant gap between the money needed to deliver local services and the money they have available.
-Together, all 32 councils have a gap of £585 million for 2024/2025.
-This is estimated to increase to £780 million by 2026/2027.
+A report prepared by Audit Scotland and released by the Accounts Commission in April 2024 (Local government budgets 2024/25 | Audit Scotland) reaffirms that Scotlish councils are facing a significant gap between the money needed to deliver local services and the money they have available.
+Together, all 32 councils were noted as having a gap of £585 million for 2024/2025 and that is estimated to increase to £780 million by 2026/2027.

-The scale of the financial challenge is greater than ever.
-Given the magnitude of the Budget Gap, there requires to be a fundamental re-think of what public services in Scotland can do moving forward.
-That includes what the Council can deliver by way of services to the public.
-This will require us to reconsider the things we do as a Council, how we do them and where we deliver them from.
+The scale of the financial challenge remains significant.
+Given the magnitude of the national local government Budget Gap, it is acknowledged that there requires to be a fundamental re-think of what public services in Scotland can do to manage their budgets moving forward, including what councils can deliver by way of services to the public.
+At a local level, this means we are having to consider the things we do as a Council, how we do them and where we deliver them from.

-On 26 June 2024, a Revenue Budget Strategy covering the period 2025/2026 to 2027/2028 was presented to the Executive Committee, giving a medium term view on the financial position of the Council over the next 3 years and resulting in a Budget Gap of over £77 million.
+On 25 June 2025, a Revenue Budget Strategy covering the period 2026/2027 to 2027/2028 was presented to the Executive Committee, giving a medium term view on the financial position of the Council over the next 2 years.
+This included a initial Budget Gap of £24 million but noting that this could increase to £42 million if we factor in a higher than budgeted Pay Award.

-Given the magnitude of the Budget Gap across the coming 3 years, there is an acknowledgement across the council that fundamental change is required.
-Difficult decisions will need to be made to balance the Council's budget.
-We will need to significantly change what we deliver over the next 3 years with the focus being on statutory services.
+Given the magnitude of the Budget Gap, we had to manage for 2025/2026 and then the level we are facing for the coming 2 years at least, the council has acknowledged that fundamental change is required.
+Difficult decisions will continue to be required to balance the Council's budget.
+As an organisation, we know we will need to significantly change what we deliver over the coming years with the focus being on statutory services.
 There will likely be areas where we will need do consider whether we can continue to deliver services and if so, what those services will actually look like.